Shepherd Avenue station: Station layout

 This underground station has two side platforms and four tracks.
-The two express tracks are used by the A train during daytime hours.
+The C train stops here at all times except late nights, while the A serves the station at night and uses the center express tracks to bypass the station during daytime hours.
+The station is between Euclid Avenue to the east (railroad south) and Van Siclen Avenue to the west (railroad north).

 Both platform walls have a periwinkle trim line with a dark periwinkle border and mosaic name tablets reading "SHEPHERD AVE." in white sans-serif lettering on a dark periwinkle background and periwinkle border.
 Small tile captions reading "SHEPHERD" in white lettering on dark periwinkle run under the trim line, and directional signs in the same style are present under some of the name tablets.
 The walls have no ads, and there are no columns excepting a few where the exit is.

 This station has a full length mezzanine above the platforms and tracks.

 Exits

-There is a crossover and a single double wide stairway from each platform to the mezzanine.
+There is a crossover and a single, double wide stairway from each platform to the mezzanine.
 Outside of fare control, exits lead to all four corners of Pitkin Avenue and Shepherd Avenue.